2nd SS Panzer Division Das Reich: Tulle massacre

 After the Allied second front opened on 6 June 1944, all resistance groups joined "into the uprising".
-Part of the division was ordered to attack strongholds of the rural strongholds of French Resistance fighters as it moved to Normandy.
+Part of the division was ordered to attack the rural strongholds of French Resistance fighters as it moved to Normandy.
 After a successful FTP offensive on 7 and 8 June 1944, Das Reich was ordered to the Tulle-Limoges area.
 The arrival of the SS troops "rescued the beleaguered" army troops and ended the fighting in the city of Tulle.
 On 9 June, in reprisal for the German losses, the SS hanged 99 men from the town and another 149 were deported to Germany.

 Oradour-sur-Glane

-The division massacred 642 French civilians in the village of Oradour-sur-Glane on 10 June 1944 in the Limousin region.
+On 10 June 1944, the division massacred 642 French civilians in the village of Oradour-sur-Glane, in the Limousin region.
 SS-Sturmbannführer Adolf Diekmann, commander of the I Battalion, 4th SS Panzergrenadier Regiment (Der Führer) that committed the massacre, claimed that it was a just retaliation due to partisan activity in nearby Tulle and the kidnapping of Sturmbannführer Helmut Kämpfe, commander of the III Battalion, although the German authorities had already executed ninety-nine people in the Tulle massacre, following the killing of some forty German soldiers in Tulle by the Maquis resistance movement.

 On 10 June, Diekmann's battalion sealed off Oradour-sur-Glane, and ordered all the townspeople to assemble in the village square, ostensibly to have their identity papers examined.
 All the women and children were locked in the church.
 The men were led to six barns and sheds.
 One of the six survivors of the massacre, Robert Hebras, described the killings as a deliberate act of mass murder.
 In 2013, he told the U.K. newspaper The Mirror that the SS intentionally burned men, women, and children after locking them in the church and spraying it with machine gun fire:

 It was simply an execution.
 There were a handful of Nazis in front of us, in their uniforms.
 They just raised their machine guns and started firing across us, at our legs to stop us getting out.
 They were strafing, not aiming.
 Men in front of me just started falling.
 I got caught by several bullets, but I survived because those in front of me got the full impact.
 I was so lucky.
 Four of us in the barn managed to get away because we remained completely still under piles of bodies.
 One man tried to get away before they had gone – he was shot dead.
 The SS were walking around and shooting anything that moved.
 They poured petrol on bodies and then set them alight."

 Marcel Darthout's experience was similar.
 His testimony appears in historian Sara Farmer's 2000 book Martyred Village: Commemorating the 1944 Massacre at Oradour-sur-Glane: